Brooks Laich: Personal life

 Laich has two siblings, an older sister and younger brother.
 His father worked as a high school teacher and principal.
 In his free time, he plays guitar and golf.
 Colorado Avalanche star Joe Sakic was Laich's favorite player growing up.
 His favourite team was the Toronto Maple Leafs, whom he used to dream of captaining.
 He is actively involved in charity work, supporting charities related to multiple sclerosis and Athletes Against Autism.
 While still playing junior hockey, Laich helped his hometown of Wawota raise money to purchase a Zamboni for the local arena.

 Laich received national media attention when he stopped to help two stranded Capitals fans change their flat tire after a Game 7 loss in the 2010 playoffs against the Montreal Canadiens.
 When he came across the woman and her teenaged daughter stranded on the Theodore Roosevelt Bridge, Laich stopped to install their spare and apologized for the club's early loss in the playoffs.
 For his efforts, Laich was hockey analyst Michael Farber's nominee for the 2010 Sports Illustrated Sportsman of the Year.
 When asked about the incident, Laich responded, "It's not a big deal.
 It was just a tire.
 The lady was stranded on the side of the road, I saw that it was just a lady and her daughter, and I figured my tire expertise outweighed hers."

 In February 2014, it was revealed that Laich started dating professional dancer and actress Julianne Hough.
 On August 18, 2015, Laich officially announced via Instagram that he and Hough were engaged.
 The couple were married on July 8, 2017.
 They resided in Los Angeles, California with their husky named Koda.
 They announced their split on May 29, 2020, but reconciled by early September.
 Hough filed for divorce on November 2, 2020 and it was finalized in 2022.

 After his split from Hough, Laich announced his relationship with two-time CrossFit Games champion Katrín Davíðsdóttir on Instagram in August 2021.
 They announced their engagement in December 2024.

+They welcomed daughter Emberly Heba Laich in October 2025.